Athletics Academic Advisor

-The Athletics Academic Advisor reports to the Senior Associate Director of Athletics for Compliance and Student-Athlete Welfare.
+The Athletics Academic Advisor reports to the Senior Associate Director of Athletics for Compliance and Student Success.
 The position will be titled Athletics Academic Advisor.

-The principal function of the position is to serve as an academic support advisor to student-athletes in all sports, acting as liaison between athletics and academic advisors across campus, specifically the Academic Advising and Career Center and the student-athlete primary advisor within the academic departments.
+The principal function of the position is to serve as an academic support advisor to student-athletes in all sports, acting as liaison between athletics and academic advisors and academic support services across campus, specifically the PARC, Academic Advising and Career Center, and primary advisors within the academic Departments.

-A key member of the administrative team, this position will assist in the design and implementation of initiatives and programming to promote eligibility, retention, and degree completion for student-athletes.
+A key member of the administrative team, this position will assist in the design and implementation of initiatives and programming to promote eligibility, retention, and degree completion for studentathletes.
+This position will also assist in developing and executing a comprehensive student-athlete development program, promoting life skills, career preparation, and health and wellness.
 Perform other duties as assigned by the Senior Associate Director of Athletics and Director of Athletics.